dassarthak18/Ericsson-RL-Interpretability/README.md

 # Ericsson-RL-Interpretability
-To run the Jupyter notebook, Python 3.5+ is required.
+To run the Jupyter notebook, Python 3.5+ as well as python3-pip is required.
 The following prerequisites must also be installed (tested in an Ubuntu 21.10 system).

 ## Installing OpenAI Gym